ITRS-Group/cordial/tools/geneos/docs/geneos_init.md

                                   This bundle must contain an unencrypted private key and matching signing certificate and other certificates up to the root CA.
-      --insecure                  Do not create internal certificates for TLS support -N, --nexus                     Download from nexus.itrsgroup.com.
+      --insecure                  Do not create internal certificates for TLS support -A, --archive string            Directory of releases for installation -N, --nexus                     Download from nexus.itrsgroup.com.
 Requires ITRS internal credentials -S, --snapshots                 Download from nexus snapshots.
 Requires -N -V, --version VERSION           Download matching VERSION, defaults to latest.
 Doesn't work for EL8 archives. (default "latest")